Crested Butte Elopement Photographer

 Winter: November-March

-Winter has a lot less accessibility than summer and fall, but Crested Butte is a great location if you love to ski or snowboard.
-Most roads that are unpaved that lead outside town are closed, so you’ll have to plan your day a little closer to town.
+Winter has a lot less accessibility than summer and fall, but Crested Butte is a great location if you love to ski or snowboard and want a winter elopement.
+Most roads that are unpaved that lead outside town to scenic areas are closed, so you’ll have to plan your day a little closer to town, unless you have a snowmobile or snowshoes.
 Also, it will be COLD, so be sure to plan some of the day indoors and dress accordingly.
-If you want a bit of adventure and more accessibility, snowmobiles are a fun way to get around outside of town.
+If you want a bit of adventure and more accessibility, you can rent snowmobiles at Action Adventure Rentals.

 Spring: April-early June

-I honestly do not recommend spring anywhere in the mountains of Colorado.
+I honestly do not recommend a spring elopement in Crested Butte.
 Ski resorts are closed, there’s still wet snow on the ground, everything is muddy and brown, and the weather is extremely unpredictable- it’s very common that there will be a spring snowstorm in April and May.
 Accessibility is limited and most businesses will be closed as it’s the off season.
 Simply put, spring is just not a fun time in the mountains and I’d recommend choosing a different time of year.

 • Emerald Lake